hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/How it works.md

 ## Create
 ![Create tldraw workflow](./assets/Create_TLDRAW.drawio.svg)

-Creation of Tldraw starts with creation proccess for Courses and CourseBoard.
-It has Representation in CourseBoard as card's element (BoardNode in db).
-After creating Representation of drawing we can enter actual tldraw SPA client.
+The Tldraw board can be created by the user on the courses ColumnBoard.
+It has a representation in ColumnBoard as DrawingElement inside a card (BoardNode in db).
+After creating representation as DrawingElement we can enter actual Tldraw SPA client on click.

-1. User enters CourseBoard and creates Representation of whiteboard (tldraw) in CourseCard.
+1. User enters ColumnBoard and creates Representation of whiteboard (tldraw) in Card.
 2. Data is saved and feedback with proper creation is given - user can see Representation and can enter whiteboard.
 3. By entering whiteboard user is redirected to SPA tldraw-client.
 4. Tldraw-client is starting WS connection with tldraw-server.
-5. Tldraw-server firstly checks if user has permission to this resource (by checking if user has a permission to Representation of whiteboard - BoardNode).
+5. Tldraw-server first checks if user has permission to this resource (by checking if user has a permission to Representation of whiteboard - BoardNode).
     Id of Representation is same as drawingName, which is visible in tldraw-client url.
 6. If user has permission tldraw-server is allowing to remain connected and getting drawing data from S3 storage.
 If there is no drawing data available, the tldraw-server will create a new document automatically.